 According to a New York Times article, intense exercise, multiple times a week, may help alleviate the frequency and intensity of hot flashes.
 Or it might have no effect at all.
 They’re not really sure because the study was small.

 Sipping ice water can help stop a hot flash in its tracks (I briefly toted a water bottle around at all times like a not-terribly-convincing yoga mom), but a hydrating facial spray is a quicker, more portable solution.
 And a small atomizer won’t leak in your purse and kill your phone.

 The beautygeek in me also loves spray containing skincare ingredients, so I can get skin repair along with the merciful cooling.

 how to stop hot flashes: skincare heroes

 On foggy-brain days, I lean on Bliss Triple Oxygen Radiance Restoring Mist (from $17 CAD at sephora.com and from $14 USD at amazon.com) a little too heavily.
 The vitamin C brightens and its sharp citrus-peel scent is head-clearing and smells like a cocktail.

-Neroli, rosewater and sage-scented Omorovicza Queen of Hungary Mist ($110 CAD and $90 USD at sephora.com) instantly calms skin (thanks to mineral-rich Hungarian spa water) and has the added bonus of making your immediate environs smell like a very expensive spa.
+Neroli, rosewater and sage-scented Omorovicza Queen of Hungary Mist ($119 CAD at nordstrom.ca and $30 USD/travel size at nordstrom.com) instantly calms skin (thanks to mineral-rich Hungarian spa water) and has the added bonus of making your immediate environs smell like a very expensive spa.

 Rodial Dragon’s Blood Hyaluronic Toner ($59 CAD at skinstore.com and $52 USD at nordstrom.com) is loaded with skin-plumping hyaluronic acid while the rosewater scent calms, and anti-inflammatory dragon’s blood takes away blotchy redness.